Loving Arms Childbirth Classes (and Refresher Classes)

 The fee for the course is $385 per couple (sliding scale available) and the classes are held at the beautiful Pacifica Family Maternity Center, 3101 Telegraph Ave. (at Prince St.) in Berkeley.

-Through the lens of the Midwifery Model of Care we will cover:
+A few of the topics we will cover:

 Loving Arms Childbirth Services Refresher Childbirth Class